kevin-chalmers/set10108/labs/lab03/README.md

 ## Bubble Sort

-We are now going to diverge for a bit and look at sequential sorting using a bubble sort.
-The reason we are doing this is because we are going to build a parallel sorting mechanism and then compare the performance.
-You should hopefully all be familiar with what is meant by a bubble sort by now.
+We will build a parallel sorting mechanism and compare the performance to a bubble sort.
+We will build the bubble sort first and you should be familiar with how a bubble sort works.

-We are going to build two new functions to support our application:
+We need two new functions to support:

 1. `generate_values`
 2. `bubble_sort`

-Our `parallel_sort` will also use value generation
+`parallel_sort` will also use `generate_values`.

 ### `generate_values`